Soares/myelin/README.md

 ##### Quick Tip

-The {attr: [name=attr]} sync pattern is so common that you can use the shortcut {attr: true}, and it means the same thing.
+The {attr: [name=attr]} sync pattern is so common that you can use the shortcut {attr: true}.
+It means the same thing.

 # How to Use